 Some of the most personal things I’ve published – which, perhaps not un-coincidentally, have been the hardest ones to write – have turned out to be my favourite posts.

-Obviously, as someone who has been engaged to be married for almost nine years, but for most of that time was prevented from doing so by homophobic Governments and Parliaments, marriage equality features prominently among these articles.
+Obviously, as someone who has been engaged to be married for more than a decade, but for most of that time was prevented from doing so by homophobic Governments and Parliaments, marriage equality features prominently among these articles.
 As does LGBTI politics and law reform which, given my history as a long-term advocate and activist, is equally unsurprising.

 Anyway, here’s a few of the personal posts of which I am most proud (starting from those published most recently).
 I hope you enjoy them: